rjsf-team/react-jsonschema-form/README.md

 - an `enum` list for the `items` property of an `array` field
 - with the `uniqueItems` property set to `true`
+- again you can pass in your own structure through `enumOptions`, and reference it's label and value with `enumLabel` and `enumValue`

 Example: